 If hope deferred makes a heart sick, what does hope stomped on, ground up and spit out do to the heart?
-Mary hadn’t just lost her son.
+Mary had lost her son.
 Her dream was dead.
-Her whole life had been given over to a plan that had come to nothing.
+Her son was gone.
+Her life had been given over to a plan that had come to nothing.
 Her faith must have felt like so much foolishness that day.
+Foolishness that cost her child no less.
 Did she go over that old poem, those old stories that she treasured in her heart trying to figure out how she could have been so wrong?
 Had she done her part the wrong way?
 Had Jesus?
 Maybe she had pointed Jesus in the wrong direction.
 Where was God?
 Had he betrayed them?
 Were those really his angels?
 How could it all have gone so terribly wrong?

 When Jesus rose on Easter morning, he broke the power of death.
 He brought redemption to the world.
 And whatever broke in Mary on that dark, awful Saturday was healed.
 For Mary the bond-servant, the new heaven and the new earth had arrived.
 “Hope deferred makes a heart sick, but a longing fulfilled is a tree of life.”